The compendium

 Read full article

-Kota Doriya sarees blend cotton and silk in a fine checkered weave known as 'khat'.
-Light and breathable, they are perfect for summer events.
-Hand wash recommended.
+Cotton and silk in a fine checkered "khat" weave — light, breathable, and perfect for summer events.

 Read full article

-Also called temple sarees, Konrad silks display bold nature motifs and wide borders.
-Dry cleaning is best.
-They are worn during religious rituals and weddings.
+The "temple saree" — bold nature motifs and wide borders, worn during religious rituals and weddings.

 Read full article